Here are all the winners from the Oscars 2024 – rolling list

 Pachyderme

-War is Over: Inspired by the Music of John and Yoko
+War is Over: Inspired by the Music of John and Yoko – winner